thunderstore-io/thunderstore-ui/packages/cyberstorm/README.md

 [Storybook](https://storybook.js.org/docs/react/get-started/introduction)
 provides a sandbox to build UI components in isolation, without having to start up the whole service stack.
-Additionally it showcases the existing components, promoting reusability.
+Additionally, it showcases the existing components, promoting reusability.

 To start Cyberstorm Storybook, run `yarn workspace @thunderstore/cyberstorm-storybook storybook`.

-Storybook can then be accessed at [http://localhost:6006/](http://localhost:6006/).
+Storybook can then be accessed at http://localhost:6006/.

 ## Naming conventions